-St. Vincent Catholic Charities offers many internships throughout the year.
-View the internship descriptions below to find the program and internship for you.
+St. Vincent Catholic Charities (STVCC) offers many internships throughout the year.
+View the internship descriptions below to find out more information.

 Performs all required adoption casework services for children in the foster care programs of this agency, for whom adoption is a permanency planning goal.
 In addition, the caseworker will complete family assessments for those individuals wishing to adopt infants and special needs children.
 As part of the family assessments, the caseworker will provide information to prospective adoptive applicants through orientation meets.
 Work collaboratively with pregnancy counselors, as appropriate, to complete direct placement adoptions.
 Post-adoption services will include support, guidance, search, and reunion activities, and other services as requested by the family.